-The most popular form of business in Romania are limited liability companies.
-Company must be established by at least one person (including foreigners) or one legal entity.
+You can form a company in Romania with our all-inclusive service or try a lengthy procedure on your own which is a struggle for every foreigner.
+The most popular form of business in Romania is a limited liability company.
+A company must be established by at least one person (including foreigners) or one legal entity.
 Interestingly, Romanian law dictates that there can be no more than 50 partners of such a business.
 The registration of the company also requires the contribution of share capital, which is RON 200.
 This type of legal entity must be managed by at least one director who may not necessarily reside in Romania.

 - Check with the Commercial Registry (onrc.ro) that the name you want to use is free.
 If so, reserve it initially for 3 months, because you will use it in later stages.